lucabtz/Newtonic/README.md

 For building also CMake is required.

 After cloning create a folder `build`, `cd` into it and run `cmake ..` and then `make`.
 This will build stbi_image, then Newtonic and the playground application that exists mostly for testing the engine.
-Currently building was tested only on Arch Linux, please open an issue if you have troubles.
+Currently building was tested only on Arch Linux and on Bionic, please open an issue if you have troubles.

 # Contributing
 Contributions are welcome, there is no contribution guidelines yet, but hopefully there will be soon.